sandervenema/netzpolitik/README.md

 ```
 [uwsgi]
-emperor = /etc/uswgi/vassals
+emperor = /etc/uwsgi/vassals
 uid = www-data
 gid = www-data
 ```

-Then we're going to create the vassals directory, and symlink our `netzpolik_uswgi.ini` script in this repository to that location:
+Then we're going to create the vassals directory, and symlink our `netzpolik_uwsgi.ini` script in this repository to that location:

 ```
 mkdir /etc/uwsgi/vassals